On Being Black in Corporate America

 Building bridges for Black people in tech

 White compared San Francisco, with its many bridges and its small and shrinking Black population, to the tech world.
 Both are like an island that’s difficult to access, especially for people of color.
-He said tech continues to struggle to reach out and build bridges that welcome Black people.
+He said tech companies continue to struggle to reach out and build bridges that welcome Black people.
 He wants to change that.
 The low representation of Black employees in tech is often blamed on a pipeline problem.
 However, we know that talent is everywhere but opportunity is not.
 That’s why it’s important for companies to help close the opportunity gap by creating access and workforce development programs.

 “It’s about granting access, so that people know they belong and they can follow whatever path they choose,” White said.
 “It’s high time for tech not only to build bridges, but for people like myself to cross them, to go and show the value and the diversity that we bring to the business.”

 Brightful also said there should be better messaging to reflect that working in tech doesn’t mean you have to work within one of the STEM (science, technology, engineering, and math) categories.
-There are many areas within tech companies — such as legal, marketing, accounting, and finance — where one can work without having a technical background.
+There are many areas within tech companies — legal, marketing, accounting, and finance — where one can work without having a technical background.